 When experiencing back pain, it can be tempting to simply visit your general physician in search of a quick solution.
 However, in many cases, all that a general physician can offer in the way of pain relief is a prescription for pain killers.
-Alternatively, an experienced physical therapist can offer a variety of treatment options that are designed to target the root cause of your reoccurring back pain.
+Alternatively, our physical therapists can offer a variety of treatment options that are designed to target the root cause of your reoccurring back pain.

-Some of the most common treatment options recommended by our physical therapist for herniated disc pain include:
+Some of the most common treatment options recommended for herniated disc pain include:

 Contact Our Physical Therapist Today